coordinature/coordinature.github.io/about.md

 ## About
 1. What do we do?
-At Coordinature we are working on the following activities:
-	- ai in the field of relationships
-    - transparent data collection
-    - translatable data analysis

-	- We offer a service that helps you coordinate the process of gathering meaningful insights.
+We are developing a service that helps you coordinate the process of gathering meaningful insights.
 During this process you will make use of tools that help you:
 		- ask critical questions to your targetgroup
         - understand the process of data gathering and organising
     	- report the insights you've gathered

-We work with:
+We have worked with:
 - researchers: to facilitate interactive experiences
 - implementers: to implement the insights into powerful and simple User Experiences.